newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 All nested `location_private` blocks support the following common arguments:

-### Nested `location private` blocks

-* `guid` - (Required) The unique identifier for the Synthetics private location in New Relic.
-* `vse_password` - (Optional) The location's Verified Script Execution password, Only necessary if Verified Script Execution is enabled for the location.

 ## Additional Examples

 ### Create a monitor with a private location

 The below example shows how you can define a private location and attach it to a monitor.

--> **NOTE:** It can take up to 10 minutes for a private location to become available.

 -> **NOTE:** It can take up to 10 minutes for a private location to become available.